BKlasmer/kmt_calculator/README.md

   ```bash
   foo@bar:~$ deactivate
   ```
-- You can create the virtual environment in another location by supplying it as the first input parameters (this is useful when deploying this software in production):
+- You can create the virtual environment in another location by supplying it as the first input parameters:
   ```bash
   foo@bar:~$ ./provisioning/provision_venv.sh /some/other/path/
   ```

 ## Jupyter Notebooks
-- First build and activate the virtual environment as shown in [Jupyter Notebooks](#Jupyter Notebooks)
+- First build and activate the virtual environment as shown in [Creating & using the virtual environment](#Creating-&-using-the-virtual-environment)
   ```bash
   foo@bar:~$ ./provisioning/provision_venv.sh
   foo@bar:~$ source ./venv/bin/activate